As an Amazon Associate I earn from qualifying purchases.

-I’m not Canadian, but I do have a lot of Canadian fans.
+I’m not Canadian, but I do have a lot of Canadian readers.
 So in honor of Canada Day, I thought I’d try out a cake recipe I’ve been contemplating for a while.

 This cake is super spongey (not in a bad way) and is a light and flavorful dessert for any Canada Day celebration.

-I got the idea from the Kraft Foods web site (they have a video that will walk you through the process of creating the maple leaf).
+I got the idea from the Kraft Canada website (they have a video that will walk you through the process of creating the maple leaf).

-I also used this recipe for the whipped cream (about 8-10 cans).
+I also used this recipe for the whipped cream.
 Or, you can use regular whipped cream, whipped with about 1/4 cup honey.

 P.S. – I also have a cake design for the 4th of July at the bottom here for my fellow Americans.